whitneyburton/portfolios/students/george_hudson/20150814-george_hudson-m1.markdown

 I sought some feedback from my SalesEngine partner, my peers, from upperclassmen, and one of my mentors.

+* Russell Harms (Module 1 and SalesEndine partner): It seems unfair to give feedback around scheduling differences, because they are A) largely outside of your control, and B) not likely to influence your ability as a developer in a real work environment, so I'll try to refine my criticism: I don't think the divide and conquer method was a good idea before we really understood the project, and I feel that at the beginning of the project that you were pushing back against my idea of setting out time for trying to understand our codebase inside and out.
+That being said, I know I wasn't doing a great job of pairing at the beginning either.

+Mostly you seem like a good and diligent programmer, which is one of the things which made it easier to let you do your own thing.
+I think if we had coordinated better that we would have nailed it.

+Personal Note: I feel that communication was our biggest weakness.
+We didn't set expectations or work schedules right off the bat and were often bad at filling in the other on the details of what we were putting time and effort into.
+Despite our relatively low score on SalesEngine, I would enjoy pairing with Russell again as he was a pleasant and respectful person and I bet we would do a good job of building on our strengths and shoring up our weaknesses.

 * Justin Pease (Module 1): "Yeah, you did help me out.
 I can't point out anything you did wrong and you were very willing to help which is the biggest thing.
 What I needed to learn, you were able to communicate in a way I could understand.
 I do remember that you gave me a compliment for coming to you with a "specific" question which allowed you to help me quickly and accurately which is a good insight."

 * Bret Doucette (Module 1): "You were excellent at explaining complex & utterly seemingly difficult topics in a clear and concise manner that I was able to understand.
 For example - Conway’s Game of Life seemed nearly impossible to start, but you broke it down into small pieces to help me understand thoroughly (well at least as far as we made it!)"